Reecepbcups/cometbft/docs/docs/tutorials/02-go-built-in.md

 the same process as the CometBFT, as long as your application is written in Go.
 [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) is written this way.
-If that is the way you wish to proceed, use the [Creating a built-in application in Go](go-built-in.md) guide instead of this one.
+This is the approach followed in this tutorial.

 On the other hand, having a separate application might give you better security guarantees as two processes would be communicating via established binary protocol.
 CometBFT will not have access to application's state.
-This is the approach followed in this tutorial.
+If that is the way you wish to proceed, use the [Creating an application in Go](go.md) guide instead of this one.

 ## 1.0 Installing Go

-Verify that you have the latest version of Go installed (refer to the [official guide for installing Go](https://golang.org/doc/install)), you should see an output similar to this one (the `go version` might be a slight different depending on the Go you have installed and the computer platform):
+Verify that you have the latest version of Go installed (refer to the [official guide for installing Go](https://golang.org/doc/install)), , ou should see an output similar to this one (the `go version` might be a slight different depending on the Go you have installed and the computer platform):

 ```bash
 $ go version
 go version go1.23.1 darwin/amd64

 ```

 ## 1.1 Installing CometBFT